Burt Ward Robin from Batman received The Presidential Lifetime Achievement Award from RSSG on Behalf of the White House

 Burt Ward, Hollywood Walk of Fame star & star of the 1960’s Batman series as Robin The Boy Wonder, founder and Creator of Gentle Giants Dog and Cat food www.gentlegiantspetproducts.com received the President’s Lifetime Achievement Award from The White House and President Biden and along with his wife Tracy Ward also received The United Nations Association of America Humanitarian Award, that was presented by Barry Simon of The UNAA.

-Royal Society of Saint George (California) Chairperson Princess Karen Cantrell and Co-Chair Sandro Monetti both participated in presenting Ward with the President's Lifetime Achievement Award, and Barry Simon of The United Nations Association of America presented Burt and his wife Tracy Posner Ward with the UNAA Humanitarian Award.
+Royal Society of Saint George (California) Chairperson Princess Karen Cantrell and Deputy -Chair Sandro Monetti both participated in presenting Ward with the President's Lifetime Achievement Award, and Barry Simon of The United Nations Association of America presented Burt and his wife Tracy Posner Ward with the UNAA Humanitarian Award.

 BURT WARD SAID, "THIS IS ONE OF THE HIGHEST HONORS OF MY CAREER BEING RECOGNIZED BY THE PRESIDENT OF THE UNITED STATES FOR DOING SOMETHING WE LOVE TO DO TO HELP MAKE A DIFFERENCE IN THE WORLD."